ca-trindade/pokeHub/README.md

 - **Styled Components**: CSS-in-JS library for styling React components.
 - **React Router**: Library for routing in a React application.
 - **Lodash**: Utility library for simplifying data manipulation in JavaScript.
+**Cypress for Testing**: Integration of Cypress for end-to-end testing.

+## State Management with Redux Toolkit

+Redux Toolkit is used with two stores:
+1. **pokemonDataFromApi**: Accumulates data received in blocks of 6 from the API and ensures all elements are stored cumulatively.
+2. **pokemonName**: Stores the Pokémon name entered in the search box, utilized in the modal section to avoid passing unnecessary props.
+And also used to complete the URL to fetching API when the pokemon's data isn't matching on pokemonDataFromApi store.

+The **pokemonDataFromApi** store is also used to load the Card component, displaying Pokémon randomly from the accumulated list.
+Redux Persist ensures a seamless refresh experience when the modal is open.

+## Router for Navigation and URL Creation

+The application utilizes React Router for efficient navigation and URL creation.

+## Additional Components

+- **Loading Component**: Loaded in the Card section, since is the final component to obtain updated information when the page loads.
+- **SearchInput Component**: Displays an error message for inputs that differ from recognized Pokémon names in a list called **pokemonsName**.
+**pokemonsName** it also provides letter-based suggestions from a static list, organized alphabetically, reducing the loop to the number of English alphabet letters.

 ## Getting Started